 7.11 The Secretary.
-The Secretary shall be the secretary of all meetings of the Board and of the Members, shall be responsible for giving notice of all meetings of Members and of the Board, shall keep the seal and, when authorized by the Board, shall apply it to any instrument requiring it.
+The Secretary shall be a voting member of the Board and shall (i) be responsible for giving notice of all meetings of the Members and of the Board, (ii) keep the seal, and (iii) when authorized by the Board, shall apply the seal to any instrument requiring it.
 Subject to the control of the Board, the Secretary shall have such other powers and duties as the Board or the President may assign.
-In the absence of the Secretary from any meeting, the minutes shall be kept by the person appointed for that purpose by the presiding officer.

 7.12 Salaries.
 The Board may fix the officers' salaries, if any, or it may authorize the President to fix the salary of any officer.